JorgePe/SnapBOOST/README.md

 ## Usage:

-The extension assumes a Color/Distance sensor connected to port C, you can change to port D by change the variable 'colordist_port':
+The extension assumes a Color/Distance sensor connected to port C, you can change to port D by changing the variable 'colordist_port':

 `colordist_port = PORT_C`